IngredientsApril 9, 2026

 Understanding the Science Behind Sodium Benzoate

-Sodium benzoate is a water-soluble preservative derived from benzoic acid, naturally found in some fruits like cranberries and apples.
-In baby wipes, it's added in tiny amounts—typically less than 0.2%—to stop bacteria, mold, and yeast from growing in the moist environment.1 2 Without it, opened wipe packs could become breeding grounds for harmful microbes, risking infections on your baby's sensitive skin.1 7
+Sodium benzoate is a simple salt derived from benzoic acid, naturally found in fruits like cranberries and apples.
+In baby wipes, it's added in tiny amounts—typically under 0.1%—to stop microbial growth in the water-based formula.4 Without preservatives, wipes would spoil quickly, leading to bacteria or mold that could actually harm your baby's skin.1 2

 Duckie App